-In summary, the aircraft should make a smooth and steady transition up to vertical flight, the wings should stay level in relation to the horizon, and the aircraft should come to a complete stop in this attitude.
-After sliding backwards the required amount, it should fall through in the appropriate direction without dropping a wing or the nose moving off axis, and recover on the same plane as that of entry.
-After completion of this, it should again project the 90 degree down line before transitioning into horizontal flight with a quarter loop of radius equal to the entry quarter loop.
+In summary, the aircraft must make a smooth and steady transition up to vertical flight, the wings must stay level in relation to the horizon, and the aircraft must come to a complete stop in this attitude.
+After sliding vertically backward the required amount, it must fall through in the appropriate direction without dropping a wing or the nose moving off axis, and recover on the same plane as that of entry.
+After completion of this, it must again project the 90 degree down line before transitioning into horizontal flight with a quarter loop of radius equal to the entry quarter loop.

-FAMILY 7 Loops, Vertical S's, and Figure 8's
+Loops, Vertical S's, and Figure 8's

-The size of a loop is not a grading criteria.
+The size of a loop is not a grading criterion.
 It will vary according to the flight characteristics of the aircraft.
-A large loop is not graded any higher or lower than a small loop.
-But any variation to the radius will downgrade these figures.
+A small loop is not graded any higher or lower than a large loop, but any variation to the radius will downgrade these figures.